ossobv/planb/README.rst

 PlanB was started in 2013 as "OSSO backup" by Alex Boonstra at OSSO B.V.
 Since then, it has been evolved into *PlanB*.
 When it was Open Sourced by Walter Doekes in 2017, the old commits were dropped to ensure that any private company information was not disclosed.
+Since then, Harm Geerts has also been busy on the project.

 .. |PlanB| image:: assets/planb_head.png
-    :alt: GoCollect
+    :alt: PlanB - automating remote backups and snapshots with zfs/rsync